Pedestrian and Bicycle Planning and Implementation

 Baltimore County adopted a Complete Streets Policy (PDF) in December 2012.
 The policy directs County agencies and developers to consider all types of users and transportation modes when constructing buildings and improving roads, and include facilities that will allow people to walk, bicycle or use transit where appropriate.
 The policy was developed by the PBAC and includes an annual review by the PBAC to assess its implementation.

-Thanks largely to the Maryland Department of Transportation's Maryland Bikeways Program, two bicycle improvement projects for bike lanes and bike route signage have been constructed, and several more are in the detailed planning stages.
-The Department of Planning provides detailed information on these projects and welcomes citizen input and feedback.
+Thanks largely to the Maryland Department of Transportation's Maryland Bikeways Program, several bicycle improvement projects for bike lanes and bike route signage have been constructed, and several more are in the detailed planning stages.
+Explore the Bicycle Facilities interactive map to view the County's existing on-road and off-road bicycle improvements, as well as those that are in the planning stages for implementation.
+More detailed information on the projects currently being implemented is available, and citizen input and feedback is welcome.

 Every year, pedestrian projects are undertaken to improve conditions for walking.
 These projects are funded largely by Baltimore County's Capital Improvement Program, and are implemented by the Department of Public Works.
 Contact the Division of Highways Design if you are interested in pursuing a petition process to upgrade your street with sidewalks.